Sikuru Hathe

 Sikuru Hathe (සිකුරු හතේ Translation: Venus at 7th place of the horoscope) is a 2007 Sri Lankan Sinhala comedy film directed by Giriraj Kaushalya and produced by Hans Anton Vanstarex for New Imperial Talkies.
+The music was composed by the musician Tharpuathi Munasinghe.
 It stars Vijaya Nandasiri, Anarkali Akarsha and Suraj Mapa in lead roles along with Rodney Warnakula and Susila Kottage.
 Music composed by Tharupathi Munasinghe, and songs composed by Rohana Weerasinghe and Navaratne Gamage.
 It is the 1092nd Sri Lankan film in the Sinhala cinema.
 One of best comedy films ever produced in the country, Sikuru Hathe became the highest-grossing film in 2007 and won many awards at several local film award ceremonies.

 The film earned a record collection of Rs.
 26 million for 31 days with nearly 300,000 patrons in 25 cinema theaters across the country.
 It collected Rs.
 50 million with 500,000 patrons on October 30 completes 75th day.

 Plot

 The story revolves around the match-maker Mangala Jaya (Vijaya), who is a poor, but kind hearted person with a single daughter.
 A series of hilarious incidents went through the plot, and though he is a match-maker, he fails to find a good boy to his young daughter.
 At last, his daughter was able to find the soul mate.